Last updated August 2021

 - Applying stain or a sealer.
 To help you choose a stain color, the refinisher can stain small areas with sample tints.
 If you prefer the wood’s natural color, the refinisher may apply a clear or nearly clear stain or sealant.

 - Applying a surface finish.
 Refinishers usually use polyurethane, applying at least two coats and often three, buffing floors in between the first and second coats.

 Types of Finishes

-Surface finishes are the most common; they coat the surface of the floor and create a seal that protects the wood beneath it.
-Surface finishes are most commonly polyurethane.
-Another surface finish is called, generically, a Swedish finish.
-Since Glitsa, the major producer of Swedish finish products is headquartered here in Seattle, the Swedish finish is much more popular in the Pacific Northwest than in other areas of the U.S.
+Surface finishes are the most common; they coat the surface of the floor and create a seal that protects the wood beneath.
+Surface finishes are usually polyurethane.
+Another surface finish is called, generically, “Swedish finish.”
+Since Glitsa, the major producer of Swedish finish products is headquartered in Seattle, the Swedish finish is much more popular in the Pacific Northwest than in other areas of the U.S.

 The various surface finishes have different qualities but work the same way: Once applied, they dry and harden on top of the wood.
 You might think of it as a clear coat—when you touch the floor you touch the finish, not the wood itself.